bradonomics/bradonomics.com/_posts/2014-08-01-baseline-report.md

 You can see the [raw numbers here](https://docs.google.com/spreadsheets/d/1yTC82Nee10J9M567YW90gV7vSFrvHhONJEXw0If8IZ8/).
 It's a Google Spreadsheet with multiple tabs for the different months I was tracking expenses.
 The first tab called "report," is the overview of each month with the category average in column B.

 Also, this report is the expenses for two people.
-I found it difficult to list my expenses separately from my girlfriends expenses in most cases.
+I found it difficult to list my expenses separately from my girlfriend's expenses in most cases.
 But to give a good guess at single living expenses check out the second tab called "Single Expenses."
 On this, I added the average expenses from the report tab and guessed at how much of each category I'd be paying if I lived alone (column C).
 Column D is the result.

 ### My First Condo in Chiang Mai